 Get the bicycles out of the way by installing a bike rack.
 You can get some quick-to-install bike hooks to pop into the ceiling of your shed (as long as your storage shed is made to be altered) so you can get the bicycles off the ground and above, reclaiming precious floor space.

 There are tons of great shed storage ideas out there, but not one is as classic as the peg board in a garage or garden shed.
 Grab a peg board and organise your shed to perfection.
-Peg boards aren’t just for hanging up tools: you can add items that are used often, add jars or cans of nails and screws, and add storage baskets to catch cleaning products and the like so that they don’t clutter your shelves or countertop.
+Peg boards aren’t just for hanging up tools or garden tools: you can add items that are used often, add jars or cans of nails and screws, and add storage baskets to catch cleaning products and the like so that they don’t clutter your shelves or countertop.